Donald Trump found guilty in historic New York hush money case

 Trump’s attorney Todd Blanche made a motion for acquittal after the jury left the room, which the judge denied.

-President Joe Biden's campaign praised the verdict in a statement but stressed that Trump needs to be defeated in November.

-“In New York today, we saw that no one is above the law," said the campaign's communications director, Michael Tyler, but the "verdict does not change the fact that the American people face a simple reality.
-There is still only one way to keep Donald Trump out of the Oval Office: at the ballot box."

-In his closing argument this week, prosecutor Joshua Steinglass told the jury that “the law is the law, and it applies to everyone equally.
+Prosecutor Joshua Steinglass told the jury in his closing arguments earlier this week that “the law is the law and it applies to everyone equally.
 There is no special standard for this defendant.”

 “You, the jury, have the ability to hold the defendant accountable,” Steinglass said.

-Trump had maintained that the DA’s office had no case and that there had been no crime.
+Trump had maintained the Manhattan District Attorney Alvin Bragg’s office had no case and that there had been no crime.
 “President Trump is innocent.
 He did not commit any crimes,” Blanche said in his closing statement, arguing the payments to Cohen were legitimate.

 Prosecutors said the disguised payment to Cohen was part of a “planned, coordinated long-running conspiracy to influence the 2016 election, to help Donald Trump get elected through illegal expenditures, to silence people who had something bad to say about his behavior, using doctored corporate records and bank forms to conceal those payments along the way.”